tristanlangford/CV/README.md

 *Freelance*

-- Working with a Marketing Company, migrated food startups to Shopify.
+- Working with a Marketing Company, migrating food startups to Shopify.
 Built and customised websites using Shopify themes (Ruby, HTML & CSS).
 - Focused on respoisive web development, working closely with the web designer to build to specification & customer requirements.

 **Collaborative Procurement Partnership** (Jan 2019 to May 2020)